anypoint-web-components/anypoint-menu-mixin/README.md

 ## `MenuMixin` and `MenubarMixin`

-`MenuMixin` and `MenubarMixin` implement accessible menu and menubar mixins.
+`MenuMixin` and `MenubarMixin` implement accessible menu and menu bar mixins.
+The mixins extends `MultiSelectableMixin` from `@anypoint-web-components/anypoint-selector` package.

 ## Usage